+Your personas are a critical resource that you’ll use again and again to shape the strategies your brand uses to speak to your ideal customers.
 Once you’ve framed your personas and fully built them out with personality details, it’s time to take things a step further.
-It’s important that you and your marketing team are able to use the information you know about your personas to walk them through different scenarios, and apply the resulting lessons to improve your connection with customers.
+You and your marketing team can use the information you know about your personas to walk them through different scenarios and apply the resulting lessons to improve your connection with customers.

 Here at Brafton, we’ve found success with a 6-step persona process that includes:

 Ready to create your own personas?
-We’ve put together this handy Persona Development Template to help you get started!
+We’ve put together this handy Persona Development Template to help you get started.